 The sequence is returned as it is stored in the BAM file.
-Some mappers might have stored a reverse complement of the original read sequence.
+(This will be the reverse complement of the original read sequence if the mapper has aligned the read to the reverse strand.)

-reference end
+reference\end

 aligned reference position of the read on the reference genome.